-New York State Vehicle and Traffic Laws Applicable to Pedestrians
+New York State Vehicle And Traffic Laws For Pedestrians

 If you were a pedestrian that was struck by a car, truck or SUV, the following New York State Vehicle and Traffic laws and definitions may be applicable to your case.
 Call 716-839-3939 now to discuss the implications of these laws and definitions on your injury claim:

 - § 110 Crosswalk (Definition): A crosswalk is a part of the roadway labelled by lateral lines at an intersection.